Louisiana GED Requirements

 The GED exam is only open to adults who don’t hold a high school diploma.
 The minimum required age to qualify in Louisiana is 16, but for students 16, 17, and 18 years old, some pretty strict extra requirements apply.
 There’s no state residency requirement in Louisiana, but test-takers must first attain sufficient scores on the GED Ready practice test.

-What is the GED cost in Louisiana?
+What is the Louisiana GED cost?

 The Louisiana GED exam costs $36 per subject test, or $144 in total.
 When testing online, however, you also must count the cost of four GED Ready tests, which cost $6.99 each, so that’s $28 additionally!
 Onsego Advantage students will receive four GED Ready vouchers at no cost.